nllz/IRTF-HRPC/draft-research.md

 A Virtual Private Network (VPN) is a point-to-point connection that enables two computers to communicate over an encrypted tunnel.
 There are multiple implementations and protocols used in provisioning a VPN, and they generally diversify by encryption protocol or particular requirements, most commonly in proprietary and enterprise solutions.
 VPNs are used commonly either to enable some devices to communicate through peculiar network configurations, or in order to use some privacy and security properties in order to protect the traffic generated by the end user; or both.
 VPNs have also become a very popular technology among human rights defenders, dissidents, and journalists worldwide to avoid local monitoring and eventually also to circumvent censorship.
 Among human rights defenders VPNs are often debated as a potential alternative to Tor or other anonymous networks.
 Such comparison is misleading, as some of the privacy and security properties of VPNs are often misunderstood by less tech-savvy users, which could ultimately lead to unintended problems.

 As VPNs increased in popularity, commercial VPN providers have started growing in business and are very commonly picked by human rights defenders and people at risk, as they are normally provided with an easy-to-use service and sometimes even custom applications to establish the VPN tunnel.
 Not being able to control the configuration of the network, and even less so the security of the application, assessing the general privacy and security state of common VPNs is very hard.
 Often such services have been discovered leaking information, and their custom applications have been found flawed.
-While Tor and similar networks receive a lot of scrutiny from the public and the academic community, commercial or non-commercial VPN networks are way less analyzed and understood, and it might be valuable to establish some standards to guarantee a minimal level of privacy and security to those who need them the most.
+While Tor and similar networks receive a lot of scrutiny from the public and the academic community, commercial or non-commercial VPN networks are way less analyzed and understood {{Insinuator}} ((Alshalanetal}} , and it might be valuable to establish some standards to guarantee a minimal level of privacy and security to those who need them the most.

 #### No anonymity against VPN provider